-When I first started designing this square, I knew it had use basic crochet stitches that any level of crocheter be it a beginner or advanced could make.
+When I started designing this square, I knew it had to use basic crochet stitches that any level of crocheter, be it a beginner or advanced, could make.

 So, to make it easy for everyone, I decided that the whole square would use double crochet stitches and chain stitches.